Commercial Built-Up Roofing In Bonita Springs, Fort Myers, Naples, Miami, Cape Coral, And Surrounding Areas

 There are many reasons to choose a commercial roofing system like a BUR, as you can see above.
 There are also several advantages to installing one for a residential or commercial roofing project.
 A BUR multi-ply roof can provide protections and advantages like:

-- Fire resistance: UL Class A is the best rating when it comes to BUR roofing systems offering fire resistance.
+- Fire resistance: UL Class A is the best rating when it comes to Built up roofing systems offering fire resistance.

 - Low maintenance costs: Unlike other lightweight bitumen roof systems, because of its durability and multi-layer protection against leaks, a Built-up roof has lower maintenance costs.